angular/angular/adev/src/content/guide/templates/two-way-binding.md

 1. Use the `ngModel` directive with the two-way binding syntax (e.g., `[(ngModel)]`)
 1. Assign it the state that you want it to update (e.g., `firstName`)

-Once that is setup, Angular will ensure that any updates in the text input will reflect correctly inside of the component state!
+Once that is set up, Angular will ensure that any updates in the text input will reflect correctly inside of the component state!

 Learn more about [`NgModel`](guide/directives#displaying-and-updating-properties-with-ngmodel) in the official docs.